JetlinFigarez/PRODIGY_CS_02/README.md

 # 🧠 PRODIGY_CS_02 — Pixel Manipulation for Image Encryption

+This is Task 2 of the Cybersecurity track from Prodigy Infotech.

     🔐 A simple yet insightful image encryption tool using pixel-level transformations — built for Cybersecurity Task 2 of the Prodigy InfoTech Internship.

 # 📌 Overview